corefound/yogi/docs/lots/31-pointer-partial-views.md

 - mutating a partial view derived from `const` storage
 - invalid union element assignment

+## Follow-Up

+Lot 32 adds the interprocedural borrow/lifetime summaries for functions that return pointer-derived views.
+It also rejects returning pointer views derived from local stack storage.

 ## Remaining Work

-- Interprocedural borrow/lifetime summaries for functions that return pointer-derived views.
-- Reject returning pointer views derived from local storage once return-view lifetime validation is implemented.
 - Dynamic shaped array pointers such as `ptr<Array<T, Rank>>`.
-- General dereference syntax.
+- General dereference syntax was completed in Lot 33.